What are recurring payments? Examples, benefits, and strategy

 Risk of failed payments

-When a customer opts for a recurring payment plan, they will typically use a credit card as their form of payment.
-For businesses, that can present several downstream risks.
-For instance, since all credit cards come with an expiration date, there is a likelihood that the customer’s credit card could expire during a payment cycle—unless an account updater is used.
-Additionally, if a cardholder goes over their credit limit or places a lock on their card because of fraud, the transaction would be declined.
-This would leave businesses with the responsibility of following up with their customers to correct billing errors, which can be a complex and timely process.
+Additionally, if a cardholder goes over their credit limit or places a lock on their card because of fraud, the transaction could be declined.
+This would require businesses to follow up with their customers to correct billing errors, which can be a complex and timely process.

 Prorated billing

 If a customer cancels their subscription halfway through the billing cycle or opts for add-ons that would change the total cost, businesses will often have to prorate the bill accordingly.
-Prorated billing can be a difficult process for merchants, however it ensures that customers feel they are paying a fair price for the products and services they’ve received.
+Prorated billing can be a difficult process for merchants, however, it ensures that customers feel they are paying a fair price for the products and services they’ve received.

 Read more: What is Annual Recurring Revenue?